Skip to main content

 Tips for Using Catheters After Prostate Cancer Surgery

-According to 2024 statistics from the American Cancer Society, over 299,000 men in the United States are diagnosed with prostate cancer annually.
-After prostate cancer surgery, some men may have some difficulty in managing their bladder function, experiencing issues like urinary retention or urinary incontinence.
-In certain cases, using catheters after prostate cancer surgery may be a viable treatment option to help maintain one’s independence and improve their overall quality of life.
+According to 2026 statistics from the American Cancer Society, around 333,830 men in the United States may be diagnosed with prostate cancer annually.
+After prostate cancer surgery or certain treatments, some men may experience issues like bladder retention or urinary incontinence.
+And in certain cases, a healthcare provider may recommend using intermittent catheters as a treatment option when an individual is no longer able to urinate completely on their own.

 Contact 180 Medical